Michael Chekhov: Early years

 After the October Revolution, Chekhov split with Stanislavski and toured with his own company.
 He thought that Stanislavski's techniques led too readily to a naturalistic style of performance.
 He demonstrated his own theories acting in parts such as Senator Ableukhov in the stage version of Andrei Bely's Petersburg.
+In 1922, after the death of Vakhtangov, Chekhov became director of the First Studio, which was subsequently renamed Moscow Art Theatre II.

 With the beginning of Stalinism in 1927, Chekov came into conflict with the Communist regime and was threatened to be arrested, especially for his spiritualist interests.
 In the late 1920s, Chekhov emigrated to Germany and set up his own studio, teaching a physical and imagination-based system of actor training.
-He developed the use of the "Psychological Gesture", a concept derived from the Symbolist theories of Bely.
+He developed the use of the "Psychological Gesture", a concept derived from the Symbolist theories of Andrei Bely and influenced by the works of Rudolf Steiner.
 In this technique, the actor physicalizes a character's need or internal dynamic in the form of an external gesture.
 Subsequently, the outward gesture is suppressed and incorporated internally, allowing the physical memory to inform the performance on an unconscious level.

-Between 1930 and 1935 he worked in Kaunas State Drama Theatre in Lithuania.
-Between 1936 and 1939 Chekhov established The Chekhov Theatre School at Dartington Hall, in Devon, England.
+Chekhov worked in Riga from 1932 to 1934.
+During this time, he acted at the Riga Russian Theatre and founded an acting academy to teach his system to local Latvian and Lithuanian actors.
+Some of the notable roles he prepared there included Ivan the Terrible in "The Death of Ivan the Terrible" and Foma Opiskin in "Village of Stepanchikovo."
+In his honor, the theatre in Riga is now named the Mikhail Chekhov Riga Russian Theatre.
+Between 1930 and 1935, he also worked in Kaunas State Drama Theatre in Lithuania.
+Between 1936 and 1939, Chekhov established the Chekhov Theatre School at Dartington Hall, in Devon, England.
 Following developments in Germany that threatened the outbreak of war he moved to the US with the couple, and later writers, Anne Cumming and Henry Lyon Young to recreate a drama school.